 Now you have jumped on the bandwagon and waiting for your Big Pay Day.
 What you see the next day is that the stock is hitting Circuit but not Upper Circuit, the stock is hitting Lower Circuit.
 You are now a bit worried.
 But you don’t sell thinking it will rise tomorrow.

 The next day, the very same thing happens.
 From the very opening of the market, the stock is in Lower Circuit.
 Now you are very worried.
 You have lost almost 2 to 3 per cent of your capital and you want to book out.
 But you cannot.
 The stock is in LC and there is no one on the market to buy the stock.

 When you get the chance to sell your stocks, that particular scrip has lost almost 20 to 25 percent from its lifetime highs and you are sitting on a huge loss.

 Now you can either wait for eternity for the price to come back to your buying price so at least you don’t lose money or book the loss and move on.

 Now you are a victim of the Pump and Dump scheme.

-This kind of Frauds and Scams in the Indian Stock Market is very common.
-Now let us take peek at the “behind the scene” and try to understand what happened.
+This kind of Fraud and Scams in the Indian Stock Market is very common.
+Now let us take a peek at the “behind the scene” and try to understand what happened.

 Then they spread the fake news of stock price rising and asking common retail investors to buy the stock through their fake news spreading channels.

-When the gullible retail investor’s money comes pouring in, making the stock price hitting new highs.
-The scammers starts dumping their holding on to the market, making a huge profit at the expense of the common retail investors.
+When the gullible retail investor’s money comes pouring in, making the stock price hit new highs.
+The scammers start dumping their holding on to the market, making a huge profit at the expense of the common retail investors.

 So it is always advised, never to invest or trade on market rumours and investors are requested to do their own research or take expert advice from their financial adviser.